 Calf Creek Cabin sits in the Helena-Lewis and Clark National Forest.
 The cabin offers a prime location for fishing, hiking and horseback riding and OHVing.
 Running water is not included, but the nearby creek provides fresh water.
 A hitching rack is also available for horses.

 Access from December 1 to May 15 is via snowmobile, snowshoes or skis on a groomed 7 mile trail.
-(Wheeled vehicles aare prohibited during the December 1 to May 15 time frame).
+(Wheeled vehicles are prohibited during the December 1 to May 15 time frame).

-The cabin fits six guests and provides propane lights and a propane cooking stove.
-Both the cabin and the outdoor modern vault toilet are wheelchair accessible.
+The newer rustic cabin fits six guests and provides propane lights and a propane cooking stove.
+Both the cabin and the outdoor year-round vault toilet are wheelchair accessible.
 A wood stove for heating and firewood is included.
-Pots, pans, dishes and limited cleaning supplies are also on hand.
+DO NOT USE THE SUPPLIED FIREWOOD FOR OUTSIDE FIRES.
+Pots, pans, dishes, and utensils are on hand.
 Though no electricity is available, the cabin comes with electrical outlets, and guests are allowed to bring a generator to hook up to the cabin.
+Plug-in for generator is a normal 110 plug-in.

 Bears frequent the area; keep all food out of sight in approved containers and remove all food from area after eating.
 All food and attractants must be stored in a bear resistant manner.